aikatz/sketch-city/docs/milestones/milestone3.md

 Here is a picture of the most recent setup of our robot:
 <div style="text-align:center"><img src ="../pictures/20171108_223822(0).jpg" /></div>

+Please, refer to the following video to see how the robot detected the walls and turned around:

 <div style="text-align: center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/orYWxrE-BUk" frameborder="0" gesture="media" allowfullscreen></iframe>